learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/WSL.md

 ## Installation

-It is possible to lookup WSL on Microsoft Store or indirectly install WSL by installing a flavor of Linux directly, but such installations have different default settings (precise information is available on official documentation).
+It is possible to lookup WSL on Microsoft Store or indirectly install WSL by installing a flavor of Linux directly, but such installations have different default settings and version (precise information is available on official documentation).
 It is recommended to follow the following steps instead:

 The following command will print the available distributions.